IFTTT Applets for Ethical SEO & Social Media Automation

 An applet needs a trigger event, that is when something happens on one of the sites or services IFTTT supports.

-Thus for example when someone follows you on Twitter you can send a welcome tweet to that person using an IFTTT applet.
+Thus for example when someone follows you then you can send a welcome message to that person using an IFTTT applet.

 Here you can code without hassle and you can make several sites work together to accomplish one thing: social media automation.

-It’s in most cases not the unethical automation many social media management tools offer these days though and that got banned by Twitter.
+It’s in most cases not the unethical automation many social media management tools offer these days though.

 Automation is a double edged sword though so you have to look out for potential pitfalls.
 Use it cautiously because of this!